godotengine/godot/README.md

 ## Godot Engine: Silver Edition

-**[Titanium](https://gibasstudio.github.io/titanium.html) is a modified Godot Engine designed for small open-world games.**
+**[Titanium](https://gibasstudio.github.io/titanium.html) is a modified Godot Engine designed for small open world games.**

 The name is based on radioactive element No. 22

-To make the best game engine for small open-world games, we made tweaks that's ideal or good
+To make the best game engine for small open world games, we made tweaks that's ideal or good

 ## Tweaks